-182 (Amir, Muhammad, & Jan, 2022) - H0lding G0vernment Accountable: Judicial activism has served as a crucial check 0n the executive and legislative branches.
-Cases like the National Reconciliation Ordinance (NR0) demonstrated the judiciary's willingness to hold those in power accountable for corruption and abuse of authority.
-This has sent a strong message to politicians and bureaucrats, potentially encouraging greater transparency and ethical conduct. - Enhancing Public Trust in Judiciary: C0mpared to the Often-criticized executive and legislature, the judiciary has emerged as a relatively trusted institution.
+185 (Amir, Muhammad, & Jan, 2022) - H0lding Government Accountable: Judicial activism has served as a crucial check 0n the executive and branches.
+Cases like the Nati0nal legislative Rec0nciliati0n Ordinance (NRO) demOnstrated the judiciary's willingness to hold those in power accountable fOr cOrruptiOn and abuse Of authOrity.
+This has sent a str0ng message t0 p0liticians and bureaucrats, p0tentially encOuraging greater transparency and ethical cOnduct. - Enhancing Public Trust in Judiciary: C0mpared to the Often-criticized executive and legislature, the judiciary has emerged as a relatively trusted institution.
 The public's perception of the courts as impartial and independent actors has been bolstered by their activism in upholding the law and challenging powerful interests.
 This increased trust can foster greater confidence in the justice system and promote public participation in democratic processes. - Pr0m0ting S0cial Ref0rm: Judicial interventions have s0metimes acted as catalysts f0r s0cial ref0rm.
-F0r example, su0 m0t0 actions 0n issues like healthcare and education have put pressure on the g0vernment t0 address l0ng-standing pr0blems.
+F0r example, su0 m0t0 acti0ns 0n issues like healthcare and educati0n have put pressure 0n the g0vernment t0 address l0ng-standing pr0blems.
 This can lead t0 impr0ved public services and a better quality 0f life f0r citizens.
-These p0sitive impacts highlight the p0tential 0f judicial activism t0 strengthen dem0cratic instituti0ns, pr0m0te human rights, and impr0ve g0vernance in Pakistan.
+These p0sitive impacts highlight the p0tential 0f judicial activism t0 strengthen dem0cratic institutions, pr0m0te human rights, and impr0ve g0vernance in Pakistan.
 H0wever, its imp0rtant t0 ackn0wledge the p0tential drawbacks as well, which we will expl0re in the next section.
-B. Negative Impacts While judicial activism in Pakistan (2006-2023) has had positive consequences, its also important to consider the potential drawbacks: - Encr0achment On Legislative and Executive AuthOrity: Critics argue that s0me judicial interventions have Overstepped the boundaries of judicial power, encr0aching on the domain of the legislature and executive.
+B. Negative Impacts While judicial activism in Pakistan (2006-2023) has had positive consequences, its also important to consider the potential drawbacks: - Encr0achment On Legislative and Executive AuthOrity: Critics argue that s0me judicial interventions have Overstepped the boundaries Of judicial power, encr0aching On the domain of the legislature and executive.
 For instance, dissolving parliaments or disqualifying politicians based on technicalities raises concerns about the judiciary dictating political outcomes.
 This can undermine the separation of powers principle and create an imbalance in the democratic system.
-183 - Disruption Of Democratic Processes: The assertive nature Of judicial activism can sometimes disrupt established democratic processes.
-For example, suo moto actions on governance issues can bypass normal channels of accountability, such as parliamentary oversight.
-This can weaken democratic institutions and undermine public participation in decision-making. - Uncertainty Ec0n0mic and Invest0r Discouragement: The unpredictability Of iudicial pr0n0uncements. particularly regarding g0vernment actiOns and pOlicies, can create uncertainty fOr businesses and investOrs.
+186 - DisruptiOn Of DemOcratic PrOcesses: The assertive nature Of judicial activism can sOmetimes disrupt established demOcratic prOcesses.
+FOr example, su0 m0t0 actiOns On gOvernance issues can bypass nOrmal channels Of accOuntability, such as parliamentary Oversight.
+This can weaken demOcratic institutiOns and undermine public participatiOn in decisiOn-making. - Ec0n0mic Uncertainty and Invest0r Discouragement: unpredictability Of judicial The particularly regarding g0vernment pr0n0uncements. actions and policies, can create uncertainty for businesses and investOrs.
 The fear Of interventiOn thrOugh cOurt Orders can discOurage investment and hinder ecOnOmic gr0wth.
-Furtherm0re, frequent changes in g0vernment leadership due t0 judicial decisi0ns can create instability and make 10ng-term planning difficult. - Er0si0n Of Public Confidence in Other Institutions: While the judiciary's image has improved, Overreliance On judicial activism can er0de public trust in Other branches Of government.
-The perception that the courts are constantly having to fix problems created by the 183 (Baig et al., 2024) executive and legislature can lead to a sense of dysfunction and a lack of faith in the overall political system. • Judicial Overreach and Populism: Concerns have been raised about judicial decisions being influenced by public Opinion or populism.
+Furtherm0re, frequent changes in g0vernment leadership due t0 judicial decisi0ns can create instability and make long-term planning difficult. - Er0si0n Of Public Confidence in Other Institutions: While the judiciary's image has improved, Overreliance On judicial activism can er0de public trust in Other branches Of government.
+The perception that the courts are constantly having to fix problems created by the 186 (Baig et al., 2024) executive and legislature can lead to a sense of dysfunction and a lack of faith in the overall political system. • Judicial Overreach and Populism: Concerns have been raised about judicial decisions being influenced by public Opinion or populism.
 This can lead to rulings that may not be based on sound legal principles but rather on a desire to appease popular sentiment.
 Such overreach can undermine the credibility and impartiality of the judiciary.
 These negative impacts highlight the potential pitfalls of judicial activism.
 Its crucial to find a balance between an assertive judiciary and respect for the separation of powers.
 IV.
 Debate and Future Considerations A. Arguments F0r and Against Judicial Activism in Pakistan The rise Of judicial activism in Pakistan has sparked a heated debate.
-Here's a breakdOwn Of the key arguments On bOth sides: Arguments F0r Judicial Activism:
+Here's a breakd0wn Of the key arguments On b0th sides: Arguments F0r Judicial Activism: